Winnipeg-Open-Source/Main-Street-Project-FE/README.md

 ### Deploy

-Merging to develop will deploy to QA via Github Actions
+Merging to master will deploy master to QA via Github Actions

-Merging to master will deploy to Production via Github Actions
+Publishing a release will deploy master to Production via Github Actions